-Name Option-based awards- Value (1) vested during the year (\$) Share-based awards - Value (2) vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)
+Name Option-based awards- Value (1) vested during the year (\$) Share-based awards - Value (2) vested during the year (\$) Non-equity incentive plan compensation - Value (3) earned during the year (\$)

-Sandy McVey Nil Nil 17,000
+Sandy McVey Nil 8,960 Nil

-Frank R. Hallam Nil Nil 16,000
+Frank Hallam Nil 8,400 Nil

-- (1) Value vested during the year is calculated by subtracting the market price of the Company's Common Shares on the date of vesting from the exercise price of the Option.
-All Options were fully vested on the date of grant, at which time the market price of the Company's Common Shares was below the exercise price of the Options and therefore the value was \$Nil. - (2) Value vested during the year is calculated by multiplying share-based awards (in this case RSUs) vesting by the market price of the Company's Common Shares on the date of vesting.
+(1) Value vested during the year is calculated by subtracting the market price of the Company's Common Shares on the date of vesting from the exercise price of the Option.
+The exercise price of the vested Options was below the market price of the Company's Common Shares and therefore the value was \$Nil.

+- (2) Value vested during the year is calculated by multiplying the RSUs by the market price of the Company's Common Shares on the date of vesting. - (3) Non-equity incentive plan compensation earned during the year representing the NEOs 2024 cash bonuses.